Run Towards the Finish Line with a Community College Marathon

 Even if you are not a competitive runner, there are many rewarding marathon opportunities on community college campuses.
 For example, as Mlive reveals, nearby residents and students attending Mott Community College, located in Flint, Michigan, are welcome to join the school's "Healing Hands" race.
 Although this 5-kilometer race is not a full marathon, all participants' entry fees are subsequently donated to the nearby Genesee County Free Medical Clinic.

-This video offers some reasons why to run a marathon.
+This video offers some reasons why you should run a marathon.

 The National Championships